LocPoseNet: Robust Location Prior for Unseen Object Pose Estimation: Experiments

 \subsection{Robustness Evaluation}

 In Gen6D's experimental setup, the references are real images taken from different viewpoints.
 The object size and background in the reference images are therefore similar to the ones in the query images.
 In real applications, however, these factors tend to differ.
 Moreover, the reference images may often be synthetic ones when the 3D object model is available~\cite{zhao2022fusing,shugurov2022osop}, which leads to a domain gap between the query and references.
 Taking all these challenges into account, we construct a synthetic dataset to evaluate the robustness of the approaches.
-Specifically, we keep the original reference images, but render the 3D object models of LINEMOD from different viewpoints with diverse illumination conditions to generate synthetic query images.
+Specifically, we keep the original \emph{real} reference images but render the 3D object models of LINEMOD from different viewpoints with diverse illumination conditions to generate \emph{synthetic} query images.
 We randomly assign a background to each synthetic query using images from SUN2012~\cite{xiao2010sun}.
 Some exemplar query images are shown in Fig.~\ref{fig:syn_imgs}.
-Note that we only employ this dataset for testing without any retraining or fine-tuning on it.
+We use the combination of real references and synthetic queries here because it enables large-scale object scale mismatches.
+Note that we only employ this dataset for testing without retraining or fine-tuning.
 The results on the synthetic dataset are provided in Table~\ref{tab:robust}.
 The mAPs of all evaluated methods decrease compared with those in Table~\ref{tab:linemod_T}, which demonstrates that our synthetic dataset is more challenging.
 Nevertheless, our method still surpasses previous works by a large margin (at least $\mathbf{10.42\%}$).
 Notably, both SRPN-P and SRPN-D perform worse than SRPN.
 As the object size mismatch is bidirectional in the synthetic dataset, these unidirectional approaches therefore become ineffective.
 Fig.~\ref{fig:syn_res} illustrates some visualization results, where our method consistently performs better than the competitors.

 To further analyze robustness to object size variations, we resize the objects in the synthetic query images with different scale ratios.
 This can be formalized as $\hat{s}_q \in [s_{q}/p, s_{q}*p]$, where $p$ represents the scale ratio.
 We sample 6 scale ratios $p\in\{1.0, 1.2, 1.4, 1.6, 1.8, 2.0\}$ and report the mAP@[.5:.95] in all these cases.
 The dataset becomes more challenging as $p$ increases.
 As shown in Fig.~\ref{fig:scale_fig}, the performance of our method is consistently better than that of previous works when the scale ratio varies.
 This observation further demonstrates the better robustness of our method to various noise sources.